 It’s been two months since I got behind the seat of the Taffeta White Jazz.
 In that time, I’ve not met Death yet, but other drivers were surely close friends of It.

 The 1,339cc I-Dsi engine puts out enough power for my daily commute to work.
 Would I want more?
 Sure, why not?
-The CVT transmission is buttery smooth and dare I say it: Beats an a traditional auto tranny.
+The CVT transmission is buttery smooth and dare I say it: Beats a traditional auto tranny.
 But, an opinion is still an opinion and I can respect those who love their gears.

 The Jazz still puts a smile on my face each time I see it.
 Whenever a Jazz/Fit passes by me, I can’t help but observe the driver behind the wheel, mods, the sound it makes, driving style, ride height, rims, tyres, tints, body kits, anything and everything that makes a Jazz, jazz.

 I look forward to taking care of the Jazz, as it has taken care of me.
 Singapore roads are largely safe but some drivers can and do drive erratically.
-I’ve had near misses when a driver decides to switch lane without signaling.
+I’ve had near misses when a driver decided to switch lane without signaling.
 They are the best.